petersavinos/Technical_Instructions/README.md

 ## Step 4: Authenticate Download
 A secuity prompt will appear on your phone asking if you want to download this application
-- **Input** the necessary information to authenticate the download (Password, Passcode, FaceID, etc.)
+- **Input** the necessary information to authenticate the download:

+  a.
+Enter your mobile device passcode.

+  b.
+Enter your email and password associated with Your Apple ID *(IOS)* or Google account *(Android)*.

+  c.
+Provide your fingerprint or facial recognition.
 ## Step 5: Download Process
 - **Wait** for Snapchat to download.
 (This may take several minutes)